celo-org/celo-blockchain/README.md

 forbidden.

-In the case that you would like to change the default monorepo checkout location, or that you would like to have multipe checkouts of the monorepo (at different versions) you can set the `MONOREPO_PATH` variable in the make command, for example:
+In the case that you would like to change the default monorepo checkout location, or that you would like to have multiple checkouts of the monorepo (at different versions) you can set the `MONOREPO_PATH` variable in the make command, for example: